 In a world where we’re pushing boundaries physically, mentally, and spiritually, how is it we still live by wardrobe commandments set decades ago?
 Thou shall not wear skinny jeans over a certain age is a rule I confess to breaking.
 And so can you.

-Truth be told, skinny jeans can be difficult to wear no matter your age.
+Truth be told, skinny jeans can be challenging to wear, no matter your age.
 But the issue is far larger than a tapered leg of Levi’s.
 Many older women stop wearing jeans altogether, deeming them unsuitable as they mature.
 But that’s less about the denim than the fact that the denim cuts of their youth may no longer work for their aging bodies.

 A survey conducted by British company CollectPlus found that the age women should give up on jeans is 53.
 Gulp.
 They don’t claim denim is inappropriate but rather frustrating, noting, “One in 10 will try on six pairs and spend five days looking to find just one pair that fits.
 The process is so traumatic that 6 percent reportedly burst into tears, and 24 percent never find the ideal pair.”